“Everything that is done here, in Geneva, has a direct impact on every person on this planet, in any 24 hour period"

-The International Geneva Perception Change project was launched by Director-General Michael Møller in early 2014.
+The International Geneva Perception Change project was launched by the Former Director-General Michael Møller in early 2014.
 The project aims to highlight the impact of the work done by all of the UN and international organizations, non-governmental organizations and other institutions based in Geneva.
 Its objective is to broaden the overall understanding of just how relevant the work carried out by international Geneva is, not only in the context of humanitarian assistance, peacekeeping or global health, but also to everyday life.

 WHO WE ARE

 The project is spearheaded by the UNOG Director-General Michael Møller and is managed by a small team at the Office of the Director-General.